Showing posts with label botanical. Show all posts

 Squirrel

-I strolled through the wooded area along the paths less taken.
+I strolled through the wooded area along the less-traveled paths.
 I saw several Robin Redbreast, rabbits, and squirrels.
-As I was walking near the pond, I saw lots of turtles sunbathing.
-Yellow and White Wildflowers were blooming everywhere they were so pretty.
+As I walked near the pond, I saw many turtles basking in the sun.
+Yellow and White Wildflowers were blooming everywhere.
+They were so pretty.
 I also walked through the herb garden.

 Wednesday, June 24, 2015